bijudevops-ai/databricks-sqlmigration/README.md

 ![image](https://github.com/user-attachments/assets/83aa1363-f023-453e-aeac-68f998f918bf)

-# Below example will show, how this table data in SQL SERVER is translated to Databricks Notebook using Unity catlalog and notebook with SPARK SQL
+# Scenario , Below example will show, how this table data in SQL SERVER is translated to Databricks Notebook using Unity catlalog and notebook with SPARK SQL

 in Spark notebook with spark sql  --->